-Transfer students who have taken courses in an MSW Program accredited by the Council on Social Work Education may transfer up to 20% of the 78 units required for the MSW degree at LLU.
-The 20% transfer of units is limited to credits THAT HAVE NOT ALREADY BEEN APPLIED TO A DEGREE and for which a B (3.0 on a 4.0 scale) or better has been recorded.
-In order to perserve the unique character of degrees from LLU, the combination of transfer credits and advanced standing must not exceed 40% of the didactic coursework at LLU as specified in the University Catalog, which excludes internships, practic, clinical experiences, research and courses in religion.
-Transfer credit may not reduce the total unit requirement below 40 units for a single- major master's degree program.
+Transfer students who have taken courses in an MSW Program accredited by the Council on Social Work Education may transfer up to 20% of the 78 units required for the MSW degree at LLU unless otherwise approved.
 Evaluation of all courses are conducted on a case-by-case basis where course outlines, transcripts, and course catalog entries are reviewed to assure adequate equivalency.
 The Academic Standards Committee evaluates these equivalencies.
-If approved, the student initiates an academic variance which receives final approval from the dean.
+The 20% transfer of units is limited to credits THAT HAVE NOT ALREADY BEEN APPLIED TO A DEGREE and for which a B (3.0 on a 4.0 scale) or better has been recorded.
 Note: The grades of courses transferred do not calculate into a student's earned GPA acquired while matriculating through the program at LLU.